Quantum-coherent mixtures of causal relations: Supplementary Notes

 where

-The first term of Eq.~\ref{eq:partialswap2} corresponds to the identity operation, which maps $D$ to $B$ and $E$ to $F$, and the second term corresponds to the swap operation, which maps $D$ to $F$ and $E$ to $B$.
+The first term of supplementary equation~\ref{eq:partialswap2} corresponds to the identity operation, which maps $D$ to $B$ and $E$ to $F$, and the second term corresponds to the swap operation, which maps $D$ to $F$ and $E$ to $B$.

-Inserting Eq.~\ref{eq:partialswap1} and Eq.~\ref{eq:partialswap2} as well as Eq.~\ref{eq:phiplus} from the main text into Eq.~\ref{eq:general causal map}, one can find an explicit expression for the causal map realized by the partial swap, $\mathcal{E}^{coh}_{CB|D}$.
-However, in order to derive the compact expression quoted in the main text (Eq.~\ref{eq:Ecoh}), we will consider a Kraus representation of the map: a set of operators $W_k$ such that
+Inserting supplementary equation~\ref{eq:partialswap1} and supplementary equation~\ref{eq:partialswap2} as well as equation~\ref{eq:phiplus} from the main text into supplementary equation~\ref{eq:general causal map}, one can find an explicit expression for the causal map realized by the partial swap, $\mathcal{E}^{coh}_{CB|D}$.
+However, in order to derive the compact expression quoted in the main text (equation~\ref{eq:Ecoh}), we will consider a Kraus representation of the map: a set of operators $W_k$ such that

 One possible choice of Kraus operators is given in terms of the unitary that defines $\mathcal{E}_{BF|DE}$ by

 where $\{\ket{k}\}$ is an arbitrary orthonormal basis of the Hilbert space of $F$.